Montgomery-Ward bridge

 In jazz music, the Montgomery-Ward bridge (also Riepel's Monte) is a standard chord progression often used as the bridge, or 'B section', of a jazz standard.
 The progression consists, in its most basic form, of the chords I^{7}–IV^{7}–ii^{7}–V^{7}.
 Often, some or all of the dominants are substituted with ii–V progressions or otherwise altered.
-This is used in such standards as "The Sunny Side of the Street", "When You're Smiling", "Satin Doll", and particularly "Honeysuckle Rose".
+This is used in such standards as "The Sunny Side of the Street", "When You're Smiling", "Satin Doll", "Yes Sir, That's My Baby," and particularly "Honeysuckle Rose".